badlim104/textanalysis/README.md

 Aim of the Project:
 - To better understand the underlying trends in the national/international political scene by applying text analysis methods to collections of articles.

+Notes:
-Note: Scrape method can be found in "only_summaries" files
+- Scrape method can be found in "only_summaries" files
+- Only_summaries means that I have used the summaries of articles of the analysis

 Here's a link to a paper about this analysis: http://bit.ly/2k4FJbp